 $5 (all profits) from the sale of each pendant will be donated to Zach Sobiech Osteosarcoma Fund

-Add a silver chain or a silver keychain, for an extra charge if desired.
+Add a silver chain, a silver keychain, or our C&C Bracelet, for an extra charge if desired.

 Special Note: Each jewelry piece is handstamped.
 We do not use a press or machine to create the text on any of the pieces shown.
 Please note that the imperfections such as floating or uneven letters and designs are part of the character and charm of the jewelry piece and should not be considered defects.